My intercultural journey

 when I was 25 and living in Yosemite

-I came back from the States with a totally different mindset than I used to have before.
-Not only I was almost another person, I was willing to share my revelations with everyone who wanted to listen.
-And in Lublin, which may be the biggest city of Eastern Poland with great academics, but it is still only 9th in size in the whole country and surrounded by mostly rural, not industrialised area (long story short, its decline started with the Russian partition of the 19th century, maybe something for a post one day) my knowledge and skills were neither needed nor appreciated.
-That’s why I moved to Kraków, medieval capital and the second most important Polish city with lots of international ties, including the US.
+I came back from the States with a completely different mindset than the one I’d had before.
+I wasn’t just changed, I was almost a different person, eager to share my insights with anyone who would listen.
+But Lublin, even though it’s the largest city in Eastern Poland with strong academic institutions, it still ranks only ninth in size nationally and is surrounded by largely rural, non-industrialized areas (its decline began with the Russian partition in the 19th century, but that’s a story for another post).
+There, my knowledge and skills felt neither needed nor appreciated.
+That’s why I decided to move to Kraków, the former medieval capital, Poland’s second most important city, and a place with strong international ties, including many connections to the U.S.

-My life in Kraków was crucial to my professional career.
-Apart from being a university lecturer, I was also a trainer specialising in intercultural communication.
-That is where I started to work with some of the relocation companies to train their clients who were moving to live and work in Poland.
-I offered them tailored programmes about dealing with daily life, told them how to make friends and socialise; I was their guide to their new expat life.
-I loved my job then and I still love it now.
-It gives me the opportunity to meet such variety of people and learn from them as much as they learn from me.
+My life in Kraków was pivotal to my professional journey.
+In addition to working as a university lecturer, I became a trainer specializing in intercultural communication.
+That’s where I began collaborating with relocation companies to support their clients who were moving to Poland for work and life abroad.
+I created tailored programs to help them navigate everyday life, build friendships, and find ways to socialize, I became a guide to their new expat experience.
+I loved my job then, and I still love it now.
+It gives me the chance to meet a wide variety of people and to learn just as much from them as they do from me.

 Royal Castle in Kraków, undoubtedly one of the most beautiful cities in Poland

-When I was living in Kraków I started to be involved in SIETAR (Society for Intercultural Education, Training and Research).
-Not only I was managing the local branch, the biggest in Poland, but also co-organised SIETAR Europa Congress 2011 being responsible for parallel programme and social events.
-That’s when I met friends for life.
-It’s 2021 now and these people are still important to me.
-I was working with them in many other projects.
-I’m particularly proud of 2 – a NATO conference “Intercultural competence as a Key Factor to the Effective International and Cross-Border Cooperation” when I trained a group of military and civilian personnel in Szczecin in June 2012 and almost one year lasting Euro 2012 Academy (official intercultural training programme of the Polish government for hospitality industry employees to increase their communication skills when dealing with tourists visiting Poland for EURO 2012 football championship).
-It was the latter when I was paid one of the best compliments so far – one of the participants, a 60-year-old woman, before the second day of training stood up and said loudly “we should listen to Konrad, my daughter was in Italy and she says that he is telling the truth”.
+While living in Kraków, I became actively involved with SIETAR – the Society for Intercultural Education, Training and Research.
+I didn’t just manage the largest local branch in Poland; I also co-organized the SIETAR Europa Congress in 2011, where I was responsible for the parallel program and social events.
+That’s when I met lifelong friends, people who remain important to me even now, in 2024, and with whom I’ve collaborated on many projects since including NATO conference titled “Intercultural Competence as a Key Factor to Effective International and Cross-Border Cooperation”, and EURO 2012 Academy (the official intercultural training program of the Polish government for the hospitality industry, aimed at improving communication with tourists attending the UEFA EURO 2012 football championship).
+It was during that project when I received one of the most memorable compliments of my career: before the second day of training, a 60-year-old participant stood up and said loudly, “We should listen to Konrad—my daughter was in Italy and she says that he is telling the truth”.

-The 2012 was a year of changes.
-Together with my partner we were learning Spanish thinking of moving out to Spain one day, but we actually ended up in London, where he was offered a job.
+It was 2012 – a year of changes.
+My partner and I were learning Spanish, thinking we might move to Spain someday, but instead, we ended up in London when he was offered a job.
 That’s when I become a trailing spouse or an accompanying partner like some of us prefer to be called.
-And even though at the beginning it was a love – hate relationship, London is my home now.
-I know how hard it is to move to a different country because of a person you love.
-I know how hard it is to leave your friends and family behind and enter the unknown, especially if your partner goes to work and you stay at home every single day.
-That’s why I created a special programme to help people like me, because all these difficulties can take a toll on relationships and mental, as well as physical health.
-There is no need to walk this road alone.
+Although at first it was a love-hate relationship, London is now my home.
+I understand how difficult it is to move to a new country for the person you love, to leave behind friends and family, and step into the unknown – especially when your partner goes to work and you stay home every day.
+That’s when I created a special program to support people like me, because these challenges can strain relationships and take a toll on mental and physical health.
+There’s no need to walk this path alone.

 St. Paul’s and the Thames

-Since 2006 I have helped hundreds of people to liberate from the boundaries of cultures.
-Yes, crossing these barriers makes us free because it allows us to think differently.
-And we can only decide on a truly best option if we can choose one from many.
-You can mix and match new ingredients whenever you want to and at the end you may be surprised how tasty the outcome can be!
+Since 2006, I have helped hundreds of people break free from the boundaries of culture.
+Yes, crossing these barriers truly makes us free because it opens our minds to new ways of thinking.
+We can only choose the best option when we have many to choose from.
+Like mixing and matching new ingredients, you can create something unexpected.
+At the end you may be surprised how tasty the outcome can be!

 Leave a Reply